 The human mind has gone through many phases of developmental changes.
 On reaching the part where it recognized how to comprehend ideas and the capacity of reasoning, he started questioning several issues around him.
-One such issue that became a thought provoking topic was that of Gun Control.
-The matter has been a subject of much dispute amongst the people of America because in the past, the usage of guns was not restricted by any rule or law but since man has realized the number of crimes that co-exist with it, it was decided to control it.
+One such issue that became a thought-provoking topic was that of Gun Control.
+The matter has been a subject of much dispute amongst the people of America because, in the past, the usage of guns was not restricted by any rule or law but since man has realized the number of crimes that co-exist with it, it was decided to control it.
 This gave rise to a heated debate because many thought that restrictions on guns meant a compromise on their safety, something they were not ready to agree on.
-They argued that the answer to gun problem is to give guns to the law abiding and responsible citizens of America rather than taking them away from them.
-People and other law enforcing bodies, share the view that guns are used for stopping criminals from committing crimes and to prove this statement right, Gold includes a report by U.S. government that figured 100,000 crimes that are prevented by ordinary citizens per year (Gold 2004).
+They argued that the answer to the gun problem is to give guns to the law abiding and responsible citizens of America rather than taking them away from them.
+People and other law enforcement bodies, share the view that guns are used for stopping criminals from committing crimes, and to prove this statement right, Gold includes a report by the U.S. government that figured 100,000 crimes that are prevented by ordinary citizens per year (Gold 2004).
 Gun control has been a matter of debate in the United States of America with one group advocating the benefits of strong gun control laws whereas the others arguing against the implementation of these laws.

-Gun Control: A controversial Issue
+Gun Control in United States: A controversial Issue

 The subject of Gun control has become a controversial and an emotional issue for the people of America.
 There are two views regarding the subject.
 The advocates of gun control who stress that guns increase the level of crime while the gun supporters argue that the absence of guns will result in more deaths and facilitate murder (Sieberg 2005).